The Best Ways to Achieve Remission in JIA

 Treat to Target

-Treat to target is another recent concept in JIA therapy.
-It’s been used for many years in adults with rheumatoid arthritis, but it’s just starting to catch on among pediatric rheumatologists.
+Treat to target is another JIA treatment that has been used for many years in adults with rheumatoid arthritis and other chronic conditions like high blood pressure and diabetes.